How to Get a Family Leave Tax Credit for Your Business

 What is an Acceptable Policy?

 Your business doesn't need to be subject to the Family Medical Leave Act in order to be eligible for this tax credit.
 Your business just needs an acceptable policy.
-It must:
+Some requirements

 - Your business must have a policy in place (with either an adoption date or an effective date) before the paid leave process begins.